Local government rates raised on property are the primary way in which local councils in Australia collect revenue for community services.

 Reduced Housing Stress

-Key point: SVR reduces housing pressures by boosting building activity, resulting in lower rents
+Key point: SV reduces housing pressures by boosting building activity, resulting in lower rents

-SVR encourages increased construction activity, resulting in a greater supply of housing stock.
+SV encourages increased construction activity, resulting in a greater supply of housing stock.
+Murray & Hermans (2021) found that switching from a CIV to SV rates base is associated with a 20% increase in the value of new residential construction.
 This will put downward pressure on rents and prices for homes, making housing more affordable.
 (Investors would also gain as they would experience lower rates for their improved properties).

-Key point: SVR has a lower excess burden than CIV
+Key point: SV has a lower excess burden than CIV

-All of the above benefits from adopting SVR over CIV-based rates arise from the fact that:
+All of the above benefits from adopting SV over CIV-based rates arise from the fact that:

 - land values arise from community activity and investment